FAQ

 GROUNDS & SEATING

-Terrain: The festival grounds are flat grassy fields, gravel roads, and dirt pathways.
+Terrain: The festival grounds consist of: flat grassy fields, gravel roads, and dirt pathways.
 All the stages, workshop areas, bars, and first aid are accessible by wheelchair, however it is bumpy in places.
-There are new gravel roads in the forest as part of the flood remediation.
+There are gravel roads in the forest..

 Seating: There is limited seating located throughout the downtown festival site, at stages, and at various art installations.